geoadmin/mf-chsdi3/PYTHON3.md

     make -f Makefile.frankfurt setup

-The required environement variables are set in `.ven.default`
+The required environement variables are set in `.env.default`

 Build the Pylons settings files and run the local `waitress`server